vanityURLs/vanityURLs/README.md

     * Setup a [custom domain](https://developers.cloudflare.com/pages/platform/custom-domains/) for your page project
 5. Configure the DNS entry via [Cloudflare DNS](https://dash.cloudflare.com/)

-## How to use?

-The code is tested on OS X Ventura and you need only Node.js in the system if you want to use [ Nano ID](https://github.com/ai/nanoid) to generate URL.
-You get unique ID in terminal by calling `npx nanoid`, you do not need Nano ID to be installed _anywhere_.

 You can use `Make`, if this is your cup of tea:
   * url &#8594; Generate a unique ID for a new URL
   * edit  &#8594; Modify the URLs redirection list